Ready to watch this entire course?

-Douglas > Today, we have a very special segment, talking about my friend Gerd Ludwig, the National Geographic photographer.
-Gerd, how are you?
-Good to see you again!
-Gerd > It's been a while.
-Gerd > This is the previous story in Chernobyl.
-Douglas > Yeah!
-Douglas > Okay this is where you are going tomorrow, literally.
-Gerd > This is my carryon.
-One camera, the most important lenses and then I am taking the 75 to 300 zoom.
-Douglas > Somebody like you Gerd has to, I repeat myself, always deliver.
+(upbeat music) (camera shutter clicking) - Today we have a very special segment talking about my friend Gerd Ludwig, the National Geographic photographer.
+Gerd, how are ya? - Very good to see you again, it's been a while huh?
+This is the previous story in Chernobyl. - [Douglas] Oh, Chernobyl. - [Gerd] Yeah. - [Douglas] Okay, this is where you're going tomorrow.
+Literally. (camera shutter clicking) - This is my carry-on.
+One camera, the most important lenses, and then I'm taking the 75 to 300 zoom.

-You go through a lot.
-Gerd > Whenever I go into the job, "oh, piece of cake," chances are that you don't give your best.
-That fear really produces the energy.
-For the first time I wanted to try and to show in a video what it feels like to be in there.
+(camera shutter clicking) - (mumbles) Gerd, as to I repeat to myself, always deliver. - [Gerd] Yeah. - You go through a lot. - Whenever I go into the job, "oh, peace of cake", chances are that you don't give your best.
+That fear really produces the energy. (camera shutter clicking) For the first time, I wanted to try to show in a video what it feels like to be in there.
 I did take this little camera, the GoPro camera.
-Douglas > How did you use this?
-Gerd > You can set it ahead of time and I would put it on my helmet.

-It's strapped on to my helmet and I had it as, instead of a headlamp basically, I had this video camera.
-Douglas > Your first job is to get great stills of course because you want stills.
-This is a supplement and this is something you probably would never have realized 5 years ago.
-Gerd > Exactly!
-Douglas > This is the new Gerd Ludwig, and there is you at photojournalism.
-Gerd > It's the new work of a photojournalist or a documentary photographer.
+- How did you use this? - You can set it ahead of time, and I put it on my helmet, it strapped it onto my helmet, and I had it instead of a headlamp basically, I had this video camera. - Your first job is to get great stills of course because you want stills, this is a supplement, and this is something you probably would never have realized five years ago.
+This is the new Gerd Ludwig. - [Gerd] Exactly. - This is new photojournalism. - It's the new work of a photojournalist or a documentary photographer.